Boston Product Liability Attorneys

 Similar to manufacturers, retailers can be held liable under the theory of the implied warranty of merchantability (as discussed above).

 If you have been injured in Massachusetts by a defective or dangerous consumer product, a product liability attorney can explain your rights and legal options.
 Our attorneys can help you navigate your way through the complex process of a product liability lawsuit.
-Contact the Law Offices of Jeffrey S. Glassman for a free and confidential consultation at (617) 777-7777.
+Contact the Jeffrey Glassman Injury Lawyers for a free and confidential consultation at (617) 777-7777.